Motorola Razr: First generation - Razr V3 (2004-2007)

-Razr2 – second-generation Razr flip phones
+Second generation - Razr2 (2007-2009)

 The Razr2 was the successor to the Razr series.
 The Razr2 was 2 mm thinner than its predecessor but slightly wider.
 Some versions featured Motorola's MotoMagx operational platform, based on the MontaVista Linux OS.
-The Razr2 was made available on every US carrier, and EVDO, GSM and HSDPA versions of it were released by late 2007.
+The Razr2 was available on every US carrier, and EVDO, GSM, and HSDPA versions were released by late 2007.
 The Razr2 line consisted of 4 models: V8, V9, V9m, and V9x.

 The phone improved picture quality, speed, and multimedia capabilities over the original Razr.
-It also featured an external screen with touch-sensitive buttons which allowed users to use some of the phone features without opening it, and Motorola's CrystalTalk technology to improve call quality and help reduce background noise.
+It also featured an external screen with touch-sensitive buttons, which allowed users to use some of the phone's features without opening it, and Motorola's CrystalTalk technology to improve call quality and help reduce background noise.
 Different color variants were released, including a Luxury Edition and a Ferrari Edition.

-However, Razr2 sales were not as good as the original V3 series, with consumers moving to competing products.
-Because Motorola relied so long upon the Razr and its derivatives and was slow to develop new products in the growing market for feature-rich touchscreen and 3G phones, the Razr appeal declined, leading Motorola to eventually drop behind Samsung and LG in market share for mobile phones.
+However, Razr2 sales were not as strong as those of the original V3 series, as consumers moved to competing products.
+Because Motorola relied so long upon the Razr and its derivatives and was slow to develop new products in the growing market for feature-rich touchscreen and 3G phones, the Razr appeal declined, leading Motorola to drop behind Samsung eventually and LG in market share for mobile phones.
 Motorola's strategy of grabbing market share by selling tens of millions of low-cost Razrs cut into margins and resulted in heavy losses in the cellular division.
 The cell phone division became part of Motorola Mobility in 2011 as a result of the Motorola split.